tycho/vk-api-loader-shootout/README.md

 ```

 These APIs are unfortunately **very** expensive to call, because they end up
 loading and unloading ICDs each time they are called.
+It also scans all the
+implicit layers.

-The second reason GLAD ends up slower is because Volk separates out loading of
+The second reason GLAD ends up slower is because the generated Volk loader
-instance and device functions, so it doesn't need to do a run-time selection
+splits out the device and instance function loads, so it doesn't need to do
-deciding which API to use for loading the functions.
+a run-time selection deciding whether to use vkGetInstanceProcAddr or
+vkGetDeviceProcAddr.